Strattic is a solution for headless and static WordPress hosting.

 - Navigate to your MainWP Dashboard > Sites > Add New page

-- Fill in the fields for Site URL, Administrator username, HTTP username, and HTTP password
+- Fill in the fields for Site URL, Administrator username (of the child site), HTTP username, and HTTP password

 - Click the Add Site button